The Eras Era

 Further information: Speak Now (Taylor’s Version)

 «I first made Speak Now, completely self-written, between the ages of 18 and 20.
 The songs that came from this time in my life were marked by their brutal honesty, unfiltered diaristic confessions and wild wistfulness.
-I love this album because it tells a tale of growing up, flailing, flying and crashing… and living to speak about it.»
+I love this album because it tells a tale of growing up, flailing, flying and crashing…and living to speak about it.»

-Taylor pulled out all the stops for the launch weekend of Speak Now (Taylor’s Version), turning her “Eras Tour” stop in Kansas City (where she would be spending a lot more time, come fall) into an unforgettable celebration.
-As a surprise to fans, she added a heartfelt performance of “Long Live” to the setlist—a song many had hoped would make its return.
-But the real spectacle came with the live premiere of a brand-new music video for the vault track “I Can See You.”
-The cinematic clip starred Joey King and Presley Cash, both of whom appeared in Taylor’s 2011 “Mean” video, as well as her ex-boyfriend Taylor Lautner, who famously inspired the Speak Now classic “Back to December.”
-After the video premiere, Taylor shocked the crowd by bringing King, Cash, and Lautner on stage.
-In a moment that quickly went viral, Lautner delighted fans by performing a cartwheel and backflip—a cheeky nod to his role alongside Taylor in the 2010 rom-com Valentine’s Day.
+Taylor pulled out all the stops for the album’s release weekend, turning her concerts in Kansas City (a city she would end up spending a lot more time in later that year) into a full-scale celebration: She added the fan favorite “Long Live” to the setlist and premiered the music video for the vault track “I Can See You,” starring Joey King and Presley Cash—both of whom had appeared in Taylor’s 2011 “Mean” video—as well as her ex-boyfriend Taylor Lautner, who famously inspired the Speak Now ballad “Back to December.”
+Afterwards, Taylor stunned the crowd by bringing the three actors out onstage.
+In a moment that quickly went viral, Taylor Lautner delighted fans by performing a cartwheel and backflip, a playful nod to his acrobatic persona and to their shared history dating back to the 2010 rom-com Valentine’s Day.

 It's A Cruel Summer

 The Lover album also experienced a remarkable resurgence thanks to Taylor’s unprecedented popularity and cultural momentum.
 When she declared in March that she was “in her Eras era,” she wasn’t exaggerating.
 Throughout the summer of 2023, one song in particular took on a life of its own: Cruel Summer,” once a fan-favorite track originally released on Lover back in 2019, had now become the signature song of “The Eras Tour.”
+Four years after its release, it began its slow but steady climb to the top.
+In October, it finally hit No. 1, becoming the latest classic in Taylor’s ever-growing arsenal of hits.

-On an episode of his New Heights podcast (which he co-hosts with his brother, former Philadelphia Eagles center Jason Kelce), Travis shared the story of his failed first attempt at connecting with Taylor.
-“If you’re up on Taylor Swift concerts, there are friendship bracelets.
-I received a bunch while I was there, but I wanted to give Taylor one with my number on it.”
-However, his plan hit a snag: unlike past tours, Taylor wasn’t doing meet-and-greets during “The Eras Tour” due to the physical demands of her three-hour-plus shows.
-“I was disappointed that she doesn’t talk before or after her shows because she has to save her voice for the 44 songs she sings.
-She doesn’t meet anybody—or at least she didn’t want to meet me, so I took it personal,” he joked.
+After wrapping the US leg of the “Eras Tour” in August 2023, Taylor took a brief break from the road and, despite having almost given up on finding “the one,” agreed to go on a date with NFL star Travis Kelce.
+He publicly expressed his interest in her after he had attended one of her Kansas City concerts and had attempted to leave her a friendship bracelet with his number—a plan that initially failed.
+On an episode of his New Heights podcast (a project with his brother, former Philadelphia Eagles center Jason Kelce), Travis shared the story: “If you’re up on Taylor Swift concerts, there are friendship bracelets.
+I received a bunch while I was there, but I wanted to give Taylor one…with my number on it. […] I was disappointed that she doesn’t talk before or after her shows because she has to save her voice for the 44 songs she sings.
+She doesn’t meet anybody.
+Or at least she didn’t want to meet me, so I took it personal,” he joked.

 «This all started when Travis very adorably put me on blast on his podcast, which I thought was metal as hell.
 We started hanging out right after that.
 So we actually had a significant amount of time that no one knew, which I’m grateful for, because we got to get to know each other.
 By the time I went to that first game, we were a couple.
 I think some people think that they saw our first date at that game?
 We would never be psychotic enough to hard launch a first date.
 When you say a relationship is public, that means I’m going to see him do what he loves, we’re showing up for each other, other people are there and we don’t care.
 The opposite of that is you have to go to an extreme amount of effort to make sure no one knows that you’re seeing someone.
 And we’re just proud of each other.»

-Asked how he felt about the whirlwind of attention surrounding his relationship with the world’s biggest pop star, Travis offered a thoughtful response in an interview from the Chiefs’ practice facility: “As all the attention comes, it feels like, you know, I was on top of the world after the Super Bowl and right now even more on top of the world.
-So it’s fun.
-We’re learning with the paparazzi just taking photos from all over the place, but at the same time, you know, it comes with it.
-It comes with it.
-You got a lot of people that care about Taylor, and for good reason.”
+The pair quickly captured the public’s imagination, earning the nickname “America’s Royal Couple.”
+Travis later reflected on the whirlwind attention in an interview at the Chiefs’ practice facility, saying, “As all the attention comes, it feels like, you know, I was on top of the world after the Super Bowl and right now even more on top of the world…You got a lot of people that care about Taylor, and for good reason.”

 Party Like It's 1989 (Taylor's Version)